dtrammer/AxisActionEventLib/README.md

 <h3>Comments</h3>

-- Exceptions are caught and if happen the serviceResponse .isSuccess property will be false and the Content property will contain the exception message

-- The device service address is default hardcoded too <http://yourip/vapix/services>, you can change it by assigning the Service_URL property of the service object
+- The default service address of Axis devices is <http://yourip/vapix/services>, this is used by default.
+This can be changed by assigning the Service_URL property of the service object